Mark Davies / September 2025

 insights, users should remember that they represent intelligent suggestions

-based on patterns in the data, and they are not 100% accurate linguistic
+based on patterns in the data, and at times they might not be 100% accurate or

 be for you.)